News

 - Simplicity and ideal structure

-- Moves on graph C*-algebras
+- Geometric classification: Moves on simple graph C*-algebras

 Further content will be included in the exercises.